vippsas/vipps-woocommerce/readme.txt

 = Shortcodes =
  * [woo_vipps_express_checkout_button] will print the express checkout button if valid
  * [woo_vipps_express_checkout_banner] will print the express checkout banner normally shown on the checkout page for non-logged-in users
+ * [woo_vipps_buy_now sku=<SKU> id=<product or variant id>] prints a "buy now" button given a SKU or an (product or variant) id.

 == Changelog ==

 = xxxx.xx.xx version x.x.x =
-* New feature: Buy directly using Vipps Express Checkout from product page
+* New feature: Buy directly using Vipps Express Checkout from product pages and catalog listings
+* New feature: Create 'campaign links' allowing customers to buy directly using Vipps Express Checkout from external links and banners

 = xxxx.xx.xx version x.x.x =
 * Fix - Cart is now saved and restored if the payment is aborted or fails